AnthonyMurr/Wireshark-HTTPS-Decryption/README.md

 - You can see the decrypted HTTP data in the packet details
 - Right-click on a packet → **Follow → HTTP Stream** to see the full conversation

-## What You'll Learn

-- How to decrypt HTTPS traffic in Wireshark using pre-master secret keys
-- Analyzing encrypted network traffic
-- Understanding SSL/TLS handshakes and encrypted data flows

 ## Note